ItalyPaleAle/revaulter/docs/02-install-and-configure-revaulter.md

 # Install and configure Revaulter

-evaulter runs as a lightweight app on a server you control that exposes a HTTPS endpoint.
-You can install it on the same server where your application that requires the cryptographic key runs or on a separate machine.
+Revaulter runs as a lightweight app on a server you control that exposes a HTTPS endpoint.
+You can install it on the same server where the application that requires the cryptographic key runs, or on a separate machine.

 > **Firewall rules:** Revaulter must be deployed on a server that admins can connect to via HTTPS, on a port of your choice.
 While Revaulter doesn't need to be exposed on the public Internet, your admins must be able to connect to it, even if through a private IP or VPN.
 Additionally, Revaulter must be able to make outgoing HTTPS requests.